smaject/jee-basic-archetype/README.md

-# A minimalistic JavaEE 7 Maven Archetype
+# A minimalistic JavaEE 8 Maven Archetype

-Just includes the basic JEE 7 dependency, a beans.xml and JAXRSConfiguration
+Just includes the basic JEE 8 dependency, a beans.xml and JAXRSConfiguration

-## Install the aretype to your local
+## Install the archetype to your local
 1. clone this repo
 2. `mvn clean install`